Diggs Revol Dog Crate (Small/Medium)

 Small dogs need 24-inch crates.
 Wire crates with dividers are economical for puppies.
 Soft-sided crates work for trained small dogs.

-At just 17-23 lbs, the Shiba Inu falls squarely in the small category, but their high energy level means they punch above their weight class when it comes to dog crates requirements.
-Do not let their size fool you into buying the cheapest option -- quality matters just as much for small breeds, and often more since poorly made products can pose choking or injury risks for smaller dogs.
+At 17-23 lbs, the Shiba Inu is firmly in the small category, but their high energy level means they punch above their weight when it comes to dog crates.
+Don't let the size fool you into grabbing the cheapest option -- quality matters just as much for small breeds, and poorly made products can pose choking or injury risks that larger dogs would shrug off.

 Matching Dog Crates to Your Shiba Inu's High-Energy Lifestyle